xaviervia/object-pattern/README.md

 arrayElement
 ------------

-Encapsulated any Matchable.
+Encapsulates any Matchable.
 Forwards the content of the first element of the argument `Array` to the `Matchable`'s `match` and returns:

 - `"matched"`: the result of `match`